Lodus-S/Tale-of-the-Ale/D&D homebrew/D&D Homebrew/Locations/Procampur.md

 ### **Features**

 **The Arena**
-At the city’s edge, gladiators and adventurers clash for glory, coin, and reputation beneath roaring crowds.
+At the city’s edge, gladiators and adventurers clash for glory, coin, and reputation beneath roaring crowds. [[talespire://published-board/UHJvY2FtcHVyIEFyZW5h/1785ee7741191dbcc3c11fad729bb092|TS Map]]

 **The Shops**
 A compact but lively district with a skilled blacksmith hammering steel, a colorful clothier crafting fine garments, trinket stalls tempting tourists, and a rough-and-ready bunkhouse for weary travelers.
 A local park offers rare green respite amidst stone and dirt.

 **The Church**
-A magnificent chapel that welcomes all faiths, especially devoted to **Helm, Tymora, Oghma, Torm, and Waukeen**—each altar crafted with reverence, their icons gleaming in stained glass and polished marble.
+A magnificent chapel that welcomes all faiths, especially devoted to **Helm, Tymora, Oghma, Torm, and Waukeen**—each altar crafted with reverence, their icons gleaming in stained glass and polished marble. [[talespire://published-board/UHJvY2FtcHVyIENodXJjaA==/ed8bf8eb4c1295c504fd529dac0a6488|TS Map]]

 ![[Procampur Markets and arena.png|750]]